-It seems that directors Phil Lord and Chris Miller have as much a roguish reputation as Star Wars's most beloved smuggler, as the last week has seen the internet light up with rumors after Lord and Miller were fired from the Han Solo solo movie, just weeks from wrapping.
+It seems that directors Phil Lord and Chris Miller have as much a roguish reputation as Star Wars's beloved smuggler, as the last week has seen the internet light up with rumors after Lord and Miller were fired from the Han Solo solo movie, just weeks from wrapping.
 We've all been scrambling to work out exactly what went wrong, and the reports paint an interesting picture.

 Some say that Lucasfilm president Kathleen Kennedy never liked the way Lord and Miller "folded their socks" (who folds socks??), others point towards Lord and Miller's improvisational style as just not being the right fit for #StarWars.
 In the most intriguing development, it seems that Alden Ehrenreich (the young Solo himself) shot first, calling Kennedy's attention to the production and questioning the directing duo's decisions.

-[Ron Howard voice] It wasn't.
+[Ron Howard voice] It never was.